w3c/aria-at-automation-driver/Readme.txt

     3. In the Build menu, select Build Solution.
 The sample engine will be built in the "Debug" or "Release" directory for 32-bit platforms, "x64\Debug" or "x64\Release" directory for 64-bit platforms.
-The dll will automatically register itself in the Post-Build event of SampleTtsEngine project.
+The dll will automatically register itself in the Post-Build event of AutomationTtsEngine project.
 The sound font will be installed automatically in the Post-Build event of MakeVoice project.